Adult and Higher Education Ph.D.

 The doctoral program in Adult and Higher Education is directed toward the development of scholars and practitioners in Adult and Higher Education and is intended to serve individuals who have promise of making scholarly and professional contributions to the field of Adult and Higher Education.
 Doctoral emphases within the Adult and Higher Education program include:

-Prospective students are encouraged to contact Ms. Geri Evans (405-325-5978 or firstname.lastname@example.org) in the Department of Educational Leadership and Policy Studies to get the necessary application materials.
-In addition, prospective students should review both the Graduate College Bulletin and information on the website under the ELPS Student Resources ta which describes in greater details the procedures and requirements for doctoral study in Adult and Higher Education.
+Prospective students should review both the Graduate College Bulletin and information on the website under the ELPS Student Resources section, which describes in greater detail the procedures and requirements for doctoral study in Adult and Higher Education.

 Our program prepares graduates to assume leadership, administrative, teaching, and training positions in a variety of organizational settings.
 Our graduates compete for positions as trainers, adult educators, program planners, distance education specialists, administrators, athletics administrators, and instructors in adult education organizations, colleges and universities (including community colleges and vocational schools), governmental and military agencies, and business and industry.

 This program is designed to provide the students with the competencies necessary to teach, develop, and administer successful organizational and educational programs based on the literature and research in adult and higher education.
 Students will be exposed to significant insights related to management, leadership, evaluation, finance, marketing, development, program planning, distance and traditional learning, teaching strategies, organizational transformation, and human relations.

 Our program is interdisciplinary, and we enthusiastically welcome students from all undergraduate and graduate disciplines.
 No prior teacher education nor administrative experience is needed to be admitted into the program.